keboola/connection-docs/storage/tables/index.md

 ![Screenshot - Create alias](/storage/tables/create-alias.png)

 If you select any table from any bucket in Storage, detailed information about the table will be displayed on the right side of your screen.
-This is what we refer to as a **Table detail** throughout our documentation.
+This is what we refer to as the **Table detail** throughout our documentation.

 Aliases cannot be chained and can be applied only between buckets with the same backend.
 An alias table can be filtered by a simple condition.